left4j/codemath/Primitive recursives/whatsthis.md

 ## A relatively large number that is a sum of a tetration sequence.
 #### Is computable by definition, but not practically.
-Even for n=1 no computer on Earth will be able to calculate it
+Even for n=1 all the processing power on Earth ain't enough to calculate it
 ### Rough explanation:

 <br>